FBK-NILab/app-classifyber/README.md

 Branch 1.0: \
 The wmc segmentation files you have to provide as examples should be obtained using the AFQ segmentation algorithm https://doi.org/10.25663/brainlife.app.207 or the WMA segmentation algorithm https://doi.org/10.25663/brainlife.app.188. \
-In the first case, you can choose the bundle(s) to be segmented by providing the id related to the AFQ segmentation as follows: \
+In the first case, you can choose the bundle(s) to be segmented by providing the id(s) related to the AFQ segmentation as follows: \
 1 - Left Thalamic Radiation \
 2 - Right Thalamic Radiation \
 3 - Left Corticospinal \